-The National Literacy Trust found that our literacy teaching resources ‘significantly improve’ literacy in primary and secondary schools.
+The National Literacy Trust found that our literacy resources ‘significantly improve’ reading in primary and secondary schools.

 Their research illustrates how our literacy resources can improve children’s inferential knowledge, deduction skills, and fuel a passion for discovery through reading.
 You can read more about The National Literacy Trust’s research here.

 New worksheets every week

-New literacy resources are available exclusively each week to subscribers taking 6 copies or more (3 for infant schools).
+New worksheets are available exclusively each week to subscribers taking 6 copies or more (3 for infant schools).

 All teachers in eligible schools can register for a weekly email with quick links to the resources for primary and secondary schools.
 Or you can simply login and download them.

 Access to our archive of worksheets

-Your subscription to the reading activities also includes unlimited access to our archive of teaching materials, covering a huge range of topics and skills.
+Your subscription to the worksheets also includes unlimited access to our archive of teaching materials, covering a huge range of topics and skills.

 An indispensible classroom resource

 The First News reading activities transform the newspaper into a unique and unrivalled teaching resource.

 Our literacy activities are great for individual work, but they also provide stimulus for group work, as well as material for debates and assemblies.

 Making the difference

 There’s never been a more important time for young people to be informed about the world.

-The reading activities make literacy topical and relevant.
+The worksheets make literacy topical and relevant.
 It’s just one of the ways we’re helping young people become skilled, enthusiastic and confident readers.